micro-manager/pymmcore/maintainer-notes.md

   - Python 3.7 - NumPy 1.14.5
   - Python 3.8 - NumPy 1.17.3

+### Windows

 - MSVC version.
 Python 3.5-3.8 are built with MSVC 14.x (i.e. Visual Studio
-  2015 to 2019). _However,_ the official Python installer ships with its own copy of the VC runtime (in particular, `vcruntime140.dll`).
-This means that our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
-Getting this wrong results in crashes that are very confusing to diagnose.
+  2015 to 2019).
+However, the official Python installer ships with its own copy of the VC runtime (in particular, `vcruntime140.dll`).
+This means that (in theory) our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
+I say "in theory" because it is not clear if this actually results in problems, but let's paly it safe.

   Python prints the MSVC version used to build itself when started:
   - Python 3.5.4 (64-bit): MSC v.1900 = VS2015 (14.0)